Stribodh: History

-Stribodh was established in January 1857 by a group of Parsi and Hindu social reformers: K.N.
-Kabra, editor of the progressive newspaper Rast Goftar, along with businessman Mangaldas Nathubhoy, lawyer Nanabhai Haridas (who would later become the first Indian justice of Bombay High Court), and Karsandas Mulji, a social reformer. played an important role as well.
+Stribodh was established in January 1857 by a group of Parsi and Hindu social reformers: Kaikhosro Nowroji Kabraji, editor of the progressive newspaper Rast Goftar, along with businessman Mangaldas Nathubhoy, lawyer Nanabhai Haridas (who would later become the first Indian justice of Bombay High Court), and Karsandas Mulji, a social reformer. played an important role as well.
 It was published from Duftur Ashkara Press and was the earliest magazine directed towards a female audience in Gujarat.

 From 1857 to 1863, the magazine was jointly edited by Beheramji Gandhi, Sorabaji Shapurji, Karsandas Mulji, Mangaldas Nathubhoy and Nanabhai Haridas.
 Karsandas was the editor from 1865 to 1867; thereafter, K.N.
 Kabra held the position until his death in 1904.
 It was later edited by his daughter Sirin (who was probably Gujarat's first gynecologist) until 1914, before his daughter-in-law Putlibai Jahangir Kabaraji took over.
 After Putlibai's death in 1941, Keshav Prasad Desai (who was already co-editing the magazine with Putlibai for the last few years) took over the entire business and editorship.